Self-Hosting Specify 7

 :thought_balloon: Before you begin, consider that the Specify Collections Consortium (SCC) offers the Specify Cloud hosting service to members of the consortium.

 By choosing SCC’s Specify Cloud hosting, you get a fully managed Specify 7 environment with automatic updates, priority support, and low-latency servers in cloud regions around the world.
-Daily backups of your database and attachments ensure your data is always protected, and optional add-ons—like scalable digital asset storage, direct SQL access, and remote Specify 6 connectivity—give your IT team the flexibility they need without the extra maintenance overhead.
+Daily backups of your database and attachments ensure your data is always protected, and optional add-ons—like scalable digital asset storage and direct SQL access—give your IT team the flexibility they need without the extra maintenance overhead.

 If you’d like pricing details or to discuss an evaluation period, please see our services prices or get in touch at membership@specifysoftware.org.
 We’d love to help you turn over the sysadmin headaches and focus on what you do best—advancing collection‐based research.